12 Geeky Christmas gift ideas to consider this festive year-end.

 But a Switch is pretty expensive.
 If you’re looking for cheaper options, there’s a variety of lesser-than-SGD 100 Portable Game Consoles for your consideration on all the major online shopping platforms.
 Practically all of these come with in-built games.

 PS: I’m ethically obliged to be honest about these cheaper alternatives.
 Many models promise thousands of games i.e. they always sound too great to be real.
 Whether the manufacturers have licenses for the games aside, the actual number of playable games within those consoles is often an issue.

 In other words, do, DO, read reviews before placing orders for any.

 14. Pop Culture Fashion and Accessories

-I have only one suggestion on this list of Christmas gift ideas that involves “fashion.”
+So far, I have only one suggestion on this list of Christmas gift ideas that involve “fashion.”
 So here’s another one.

 Funidelia, an international online costume store, offers quite a stunning selection of pop culture themed clothing and accessories.
 From Harry Potter memorabilia to Marvel Comics collectibles, to wearables based on popular games.

 Practically all items are priced below SGD 100/- too.
 The most expensive items typically being hoodies (for men) and themed backpacks at about SGD 79.99.

 Hey, they even have a wide selection of party costumes for adults and kids alike!
 And all sorts of festive decorations.